psycedelicAI/high-security-facility-concept/docs/index.md

 As the concept matures, future additions may continue to refine areas such as:

 - cross-domain adaptation
-- visual architecture and diagrams
+- diagrams and visual modeling
+- trust-state transitions
 - review workflows
-- trust-state transitions
+- anomaly interpretation
 - governance depth
 - resilience modeling
 - human interpretability under stress